 The teacher is out of the classroom, but the classroom is not out of the teacher as Beverley continues as an instructional technology consultant for The Riordan Foundation and an active founding board member for New Millennium Secondary School in Carson, CA. She is also an active member of Friends of the Santa Fe Dam in Irwindale, CA where she served as secretary for the passed five years.
 Additionally, Beverley serves in leadership for the Small Groups/Assimilation Department at Faith Community Church in West Covina, CA.

-Jennifer received her BS degree in business administration from Pepperdine University in 1998, where she graduated magna cum laude, and obtained her juris doctor from Pepperdine University School of Law in 2002, where she graduated cum laude and was a member of the Pepperdine Law Review.
+Jennifer received her B.S. degree in business administration from Pepperdine University in 1998, where she graduated magna cum laude, and obtained her J.D. from Pepperdine University School of Law in 2002, where she graduated cum laude and was a member of the Pepperdine Law Review.

 Brad Starkey is a partner in Jerry Johnson and Associates (JJ&A), a design firm specializing in marketing the products of entertainment and retail-based Fortune 500 Companies.
 JJ&A's current client base includes the Walt Disney Company, DreamWorks, Mattel Toys, Express Stores, Warner Brothers, Universal Pictures, Disney Store, and Sunkist.

 Prior to JJ&A, Brad was marketing manager for Ventura County National Bank, a small business bank headquartered in Oxnard, California.
 From 1988 to 1992, he was in charge of marketing, including promoting the bank, its subsidiaries, and the complete line of products and services.